15 Types of Essential Restaurant Kitchen Equipment

 12. Ranges and Ventilation

-If your restaurant plans on making anything but salad, you’ll need a kitchen range.
+If your restaurant plans on making anything but salads and ice cream, you’ll need a kitchen range.
 The range is the powerhouse of the kitchen, so it’s important to choose one that meets your cooking needs.
 Like residential ranges, commercial units can be either gas or electric.
 If you’d prefer to have a visual, responsive cooking experience, go for a gas range.

 Gas ranges make it easier to judge heat levels and change from high to low settings much faster than their electric counterparts.
 Alternatively, electric ranges have smooth, elegant, easy-to-clean designs and come in three sub-categories.